Pognar/cringy-snake/snooky/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

+    compile with "make -o main.cpp" then run the executable with ./snekysnek